haproxytech/kubernetes-ingress/documentation/README.md

 > This is usefull if we want, for instance, to change default behaviour, but want to keep default for some service. etc.

 ### Options

+#### Access control

+- Annotation: `blacklist`
+  - Block given IPs and/or CIDR
+- Annotation: `whitelist`
+  - Allow only given IPs and/or CIDR
+- Access control is disabled by default
+- Access control can be set for all traffic (annotation on configmap) or for a set of hosts (annotation on ingress)
+- `IPs or CIDR` - coma or space separated list of IP addresses or CIDRs

 #### Balance Algorithm